Yunzhuo-Dong/CG2/README.md

 IDE.
 Many current offerings (like the open source Visual Studio Code editor) support opening a CMake-enabled source tree directly.
-Currently, the Framework CMake build system will automatically generate launch and debug configurations for VS Code.
+Currently, the Framework CMake build system will automatically generate launch and debug configurations for VS Code and JetBrains IDEA/CLion.
 But if you use any other IDE, you'll have to create launch/debug configs yourself.
 Shell scripts for launching the exercises will be created in your chosen CMake build directory, named `run_CG2_exercise1.sh`, `run_CG2_exercise2.sh` and `run_CG2_exercise45.sh`, respectively.
 You can inspect them to find out how to launch the `cgv_viewer` binary and provide it with the necessary command line arguments for each exercise, which you can then